ogama8/kcpr/README.md

 - add google analytics
 - make an ADA compliant fallback site lol (this admin told us we have to)
 - make favicon stop reloading (?) on every page
+ - this may be a webkit bug aka not our problem but maybe not [(src)](https://code.google.com/p/chromium/issues/detail?id=50298)
 - change links on twitter newsfeed to be red instead of default color